tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 ####  Export of Encrypted Seeds and Private Keys

-In more common constrained device scenarios, for secure exporting of seeds and private keys, a strong symmetric encryption algorithm, such as AES, must be used to encrypt the seed before export.
+In more common constrained device scenarios, for secure exporting of seeds and private keys, a strong symmetric encryption algorithm, such as AES in key-wrap mode ({{!RFC3394}}), should be used to encrypt the seed before export.
 This ensures that the seed remains protected even if the export process is vulnerable to quantum attacks.

-Operationally, the exported data and the AES key must both be protected against unauthorized access or modification.
+Operationally, the exported data and the the symmetric key used for encryption must both be protected against unauthorized access or modification.

 #### Security Requirements for Export Operations